OpenID Connect

 ACCOUNT | Your Cloudsmith Organization slug/identifier |

-How OIDC Works with an OIDC Identity Provider and Cloudsmith
+How does OIDC work with an OIDC Identity Provider and Cloudsmith?

-The following diagram gives an overview of how an OIDC provider integrates with your workflows and Cloudsmith.
+The following diagram gives an overview of how a OIDC provider integrates with your workflows and Cloudsmith.

 - Auth Server: OIDC provider